Feel like you need a time-out? Don’t feel bad. Parents need to protect their mental health too.

 Do you feel stuck, helpless or alone in your role as a parent?
 Like the responsibilities just keep piling in, and there is no one around to pull you out of the rut you are in?
 Then it might be your mind’s way of telling you that you need to take a break.

-Because of the current Covid-19 restrictions, our ability to socialize – which, let’s be honest, helps us cope with the challenges of being a parent – is limited.
+The pandemic has certainly affected our ability to socialise – which, let’s be honest, helps us cope with the challenges of being a parent.
 However, that does not mean we cannot do anything to improve our mental health.

 Reminders for parents